Therkathi Veeran

-Therkathi Veeran (Southern Warrior) is a 2022 Indian Tamil-language action drama film directed by Saarath and starring himself in the lead role, alongside Anagha, Ashok Kumar and Kabir Duhan Singh.
+Therkathi Veeran (Southern Warrior) is a 2022 Indian Tamil-language action drama film directed by Saarath and starring himself in the lead role, alongside Anagha with Ashok Kumar in a supporting role.
 It was released on 2 December 2022.

+Plot

+Five eminent personalities trap a commoner, who fights for the welfare and upliftment of his society, in the murder case of his beloved friend.